 Part of the Nintendo Switch‘s appeal is its versatility.
 You can play it at home on the TV and on the go in portable mode.
 This versatility also applies to multiplayer games, which can be played with single Joy-Con controllers, in tabletop mode, and wirelessly both online and locally.
-Needless to say, Nintendo has created a console that encourages community, and the Switch offers plenty of titles for you to enjoy with your friends and family.

 Why create the perfect village, complete with a lavish mansion, if it’s only going to be populated by a single player?
 Like other Animal Crossing games, Animal Crossing: New Horizons allows other players to enter a village, either online or in a local cooperative mode.
 This only requires a single Joy-Con controller per player, too, so the stock Switch and the game are enough to get started.